byrkbrk/calpagan-experiment/README.md

 This repository contains one of the experiments carried out for the work "CALPAGAN" (presented in the conference [YEFIST](http://www.yefist.org/), on  September 25, 2022).

-As a model, we use the conditional generative adversarial network (cGAN) Pix2pix proposed in the article [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004).
+As a model, we use Pix2pix, a conditional generative adversarial networks (cGAN), proposed in the article [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004).

 ---